richard-scryber/scryber.core/docs/overview/mvc_controller_full.rst

 Controller code
 ----------------

-Add a new controller to your project, and a couple of namespaces are important to add to the top of your controller.
+Add a new 'Document' controller to your project, and a couple of namespaces are important to add to the top of your controller.

 .. code-block:: csharp